Save £490* - Compare quotes

 Should I choose a conveyancer or solicitor local to me?

-You may personally prefer a local conveyancer or solicitor but your conveyancing solicitor does not need to be local to the property you are buying or selling to deal with your conveyancing.
+You may personally prefer a local conveyancer or solicitor but they do not need to be local to the property you are buying or selling to deal with your conveyancing.
 You are just as likely to find out about local developments or other factors that might impact your purchase through the searches that are carried out and these days most communication is done online or over the phone.
-The most important point is to make sure that you choose a well-reviewed conveyancer in the first place, as this will have much more of a bearing on the quality of advice they provide than their postcode.

 Compare conveyancing quotes from regulated and reviewed conveyancing solicitors that cover your area.